LeadWoods0902/DandD_Nightmare_Plague/REBASE STORY AROUND.md

 Arriving in Heinabergsar, Musoko departs the crystal leaving it empty and lifeless.
 They seek out someone of greater power and find the broken mind of Fenian.

 Visited during the night, Fenian has a vision of them ruling the whole of Senithar with an iron fist.
-Musoko influences

 Musoko reveals himself in a partial living form, having been deprived of sustenance for oh so long.
 Musoko explains that given time and support, he can help Fenian regain control of Senithar and even the realms beyond.
 Little to Fenian's knowledge, Musoko is already eating at her soul.
 Due to their mental state, Fenian is easily influence and agrees to help restore Musoko to power.
 Fenian doesn't fully understand what Musoko is however.